-The Conversion Diploma is designed for students without a first degree in philosophy who wish to pursue study in philosophy at the graduate level.
+The Conversion Diploma is designed for students without a first degree in Philosophy who wish to pursue study in Philosophy at the graduate level.
 It consists of two semesters of coursework, involving a selection of undergraduate modules—typically advanced Honours modules and one or two core modules.
-Though your modules are drawn from the undergraduate Programme, we treat you as part of the large, friendly, and flourishing graduate community.
-Should you choose to do so, you can progress onto our MLitt / MPhil Programme (given satisfactory performance on your modules).
+Though your modules are drawn from the undergraduate programme, we treat you as part of the large and flourishing graduate community.
+Satisfactory performance on the Conversion Diploma may lead to the MLitt or MPhil.

-The Conversion Diploma is proving to be an increasingly popular Programme.
-It draws students from all over the world.
-Typically, there are 8-10 students taking the Conversion Diploma from a variety of backgrounds—theology, fine art, modern languages, science, and the humanities.
-Though most of our students go on to study Philosophy at the Masters level (and many go on to pursue philosophy at PhD level and beyond), many students use the Conversion Diploma as a stepping-stone to careers in law, the tech industry, NGOs, policy institutes, advertising, mental health, consultancy, as well as to further study at the graduate level in subjects connected to philosophy, such as Psychology, Linguistics, Cognitive Science, Logic, Political Science, and the Social Sciences more generally.
+The programme is increasingly popular and draws students from all over the world.
+Typically, there are 8-10 students on the programme from a variety of backgrounds—theology, fine art, science, and the humanities.
+Most of our students go on to study at Masters level and many have gone on to pursue philosophy at PhD level and beyond.

-The Conversion Diploma includes a seminar on how to plan and write a philosophy essay.
-There is also an essay feedback seminar where you can get feedback on how to improve your essays.
-These two seminars ensure that you will be able to get to grips with philosophical writing, and the demands of the Programme more generally, whatever your academic background.
+The programme includes seminars on how to plan and write a Philosophy essay.
+This ensures that you will be able to get to grips with the demands of the programme whatever your academic background.

-There is also an optional (not for credit) module in Basic Logic.
+The programme also includes an optional (not for credit) module in Basic Logic.
 This module is for those with little or no logic under their belt who wish to pick up the basic techniques of logic.
 It consists of a relaxed and friendly two-hour seminar on Fridays—the first hour is devoted to a lecture and in the second hour the class works through some examples together.
-This optional module has proved to be extremely popular with our MLitt and Conversion Diploma students.
-(You don’t need to be at all good at mathematics to take it.
-It’s designed to help you improve your analytical and argumentative skills.)
+This optional module has proved to be extremely popular with our Conversion Diploma and MLitt students.

-You may also study for the Conversion Diploma part-time over four semesters/ two years.
+You may study for the Conversion Diploma part-time over two years.